Tundrian/ReadyUp2/README.md

 **Tech used:** HTML, SASS, JavaScript, React, and MongoDB

 Built using React as the front-end framework.
-Main function is Fetch integration with the RAWG API.
+Main functionality is integration with the RAWG API and storing user libraries to MongoDB.
 Styling is a custom-made SASS library.
 <!--
 ## Optimizations
 *(optional)*